BuildForce is hosting a unique event which will bring together TfL, Morgan Sindall Infrastructure, their supply chain…

+Ready for risk?
 The skills required to ‘know your enemy’, and the development of tactics to counter that enemy, are basic risk management aptitudes.
-That means, without even knowing it, you may have spent a significant proportion of your Services career preparing for a role in this industry – and could well be more ready than you know for a rewarding new career in risk.
+This means that, without even knowing it, you may have spent a significant proportion of your Services career preparing for a role in this industry – and could well be more ready than you know for a rewarding new career in risk management …